superfluid-finance/protocol-monorepo/packages/sdk-core/README.md

 TypeScript / JavaScript (Module) vs. JavaScript (CommonJS) - usually a Node.js environment

-The primary difference between the two environments is the import/require of the sdk-core package, everything else is pretty much exactly the same.
+The primary difference between the two environments is the import/require of the sdk-core package, everything else is the same.

 TS/ESModule
 ```ts